 The first thing in the morning, the puppy should be scooted to the scent post.
 This is so he can learn his way to the door and the scent post.
 Let him sniff about.
 The moment he has relieved himself, pat him on the head and immediately bring him into the house.
 Do not let him play about.
 The toilet period and play period should be definitely separate in the puppy’s routine.

 There will of course be some “accidents” in the house.
-Never let one of those slip by unnoticed; punishment five minutes after the offense is too late.
+Never let one of those slip by unnoticed; punishment five minutes after the offence is too late.
 Scold (not whip) the puppy and rush him to the scent post.
-The scrub the area of the mishap thoroughly until the odor is gone.
+Scrub the area of the mishap thoroughly until the odour is gone.
 Positive reinforcement of proper urine and bowel habits is just as important as properly applied discipline.
 When your puppy urinates or defecates in the correct place, spend several minutes stroking and praising him.

 The socialization period for dogs is between four and twelve weeks of age.
 During that time, the puppy is very impressionable to social influences.
 If it has good experiences with men, women, children, cats, other dogs, etc. It is likely to accept them throughout life.
 If the experience is absent or unpleasant, it may become apprehensive or adverse to any of them.
 Therefore, during the period of socialization, we encourage you to expose your dog to as many types of social events and influences as possible.

 What can be done about fleas on my puppy?

 Fleas do not stay on your puppy all of the time; occasionally, they jump off and seek another host.
 Therefore, it is important to kill fleas on your new puppy before they can become established in your house.
 Many of the flea control products that are safe on adult dogs are not safe for puppies less than four months of age.
 Be sure that any flea product you use is labelled safe for puppies.